nlesc-sigs/nlp-sig/README.md

+(In 2026 the NLP-sig has been transformed into the [AI-sig](https://github.com/nlesc-sigs/AI-sig). )

 # Natural Language Processing SIG

 The Natural Language Processing (NLP) SIG (formerly eHumanities SIG) of the Netherlands eScience Center is a group of researchers interested in humanities and natural language processing.
 We meet once every four weeks on [Thursdays (13:30)](#upcoming-meetings) to discuss progress of our projects and recent developments in the field.
 A list of previous meetings and their topics can be found below.
 At request, the meetings may be joined by external people.